 - promotes the development, maintenance, and annual review of agency COOP capabilities.

 The COOP contains administrative and academic department annexes that allow them, and their respective sub-departments, to define critical assets and functions.
-The purpose is to assist departments in formulating how they would continue to perform critical functions and preserve critical assets during an emergency as well as to increase the level of departmental involvement in the formulation of the plan.
+The purpose is to assist departments in formulating how they would continue to perform essential functions and preserve critical assets during an emergency as well as to increase the level of departmental involvement in the formulation of the plan.
 Each department is asked to provide the following information:

 - General responsibilities and functions